 PEPPERDINE: is a Christian university where all are welcomed and encouraged to challenge each other in the pursuit of truth.
 Students, faculty, and staff members from all backgrounds participate in conversations of faith inside and outside of the classroom.
 Considering that Pepperdine is a Christian university, why are you interested in attending and how would you contribute to conversations of faith on campus?*

-The first thing I noticed about Pepperdine was the intense waft of sea salt; the second was my sister’s agitation.
-We were scouting universities and couldn’t wait to visit Pacific Coast Academy and Malibu’s palm trees.

-Though I reached out to Mr. Mclamma for reasons beyond Zoey-101 and coconuts.

-I recalled thinking before my classmates snarfed up heated lasagna that they were unique.
-The difference lay seconds before they ate: Jessica laced her hands together.
+It was a night in with my classmates and thought of how similar we were in snarfing our homemade lasagnas after an intense round of truth-or-dare.
+The difference, on the contrary, laid seconds before we eat: Jessica laced her hands together.
 Oliver pointed his hands upwards, monk-like.
 Valen didn’t bother waiting.
 Me?
-I mimicked my parents—4 dots across my forehead and chest.
+I mimicked my parents – a dot in my forehead and three across my chest.

 All my life, I’ve been tossed around with what to believe and where to go.
 I served as an altar-girl at St. Andreas Catholic Church.
 I’ve always wondered what it’d be like to sit on the opposite side of the mass; to absorb the lessons taught and not think of the church as ‘duty.’
 My primary motive to go to church was for my parents instead of God.

 However, it was high school that introduced me to a new perception of faith.
 With zero background in Christianity, the Student Council accepted me into their Ministry Committee.
-I asked Emma, our leader, what separates me from the other applicants.
-She said as if faith was habitual: “I prayed and heard your name.”
-I began understanding that faith played a huge role in religion.
+I asked Emma, our leader, on what separates me from the other applicants.
+She said, as if faith was habitual: “I prayed and heard your name.”
+I was only then aware of the dynamics that faith have central to religion.

 During Pepperdine’s Bible Lecture on YouTube, Jeff Walling dared me to spend a week in Pepperdine, to simply sit in the chapel during Thursday Night.
+My visit to Malibu with my sister took the family vacation beyond chilling in its palm-lined beaches and revisiting Zoey 101.
 I knew Pepperdine takes their values seriously when he described their students to not ignore the cross when entering the school.

-Months after hosting worship events and leading group devotions, I finally understood that there’s more to religion than labels.
-A church is a connection, not a building.
-Hence, finding the right place of solace is a crucial factor when opting for a university.
-A chance to explore my spirituality while being comfortable communicating with my surroundings.
-To share my story that sometimes Christ doesn’t need to be understood, just felt.

-The first step of opening up to Christ is having reliable mentors to guide you.
-Coincidentally, my intended major (advertising) discusses ways an organization communicates an idea or product, which is something I need to hone on the spiritual side.
-I’m hoping to join the Seaver 200 program to get the best of both worlds.
-I’m hungry to have that indomitable faith and community to help me navigate through life in and outside the classroom.
-To tackle the ‘fixed’ consensus that if one doesn’t go to church frequently, they are not with Him.
-To show that we need communication, not numerical values to develop a connection.
-Thus, I chose Pepperdine because it’s the most wholesome community for me to explore my beliefs.
-10% of international students makes up Pepperdine’s student body.
-I look forward to exchange perspectives from a Chinese-Indonesian catholic with perhaps a Malibu Buddhist.

-Also, I wanted to practice my uphill parallel parking.
+Months after hosting worship events and leading group devotions as part of the Committee, I finally understood that religion is no label.
+That the true form of church lies in communities and not mere four-walled buildings.
+This realization quickly became a crucial factor in deciding where to pursue my degree; where I am rest assured solace in the close-knit community.
+A place where academic excellence and the opportunity for spiritual growth coexist and thrive together.

+My passion for both marketing and communication studies drew me into Pepperdine’s unique advertising major.
+Be it in promoting a commercial product to potential consumers or in communicating an idea across mass media, I hope to be able to transcend my learning to a spiritual level.
+For instance, I look forward to joining the SEAVER 200 course as I build trust and connect with the student body to help me navigate through life in and outside the classroom.

+At the end of the day, I expect the conversations to only be more heated as everyone would commune over dinner.
+An ardent cook myself, I will bring forth my library of spices reminiscent of my savory hometown dish in Indonesia.
+Whether it be my rendition of a rendang beef stew or the world-famous Indomie, I look forward to sharing my story while hearing about my fellow classmates’ respective, distinctive journeys of faith under one, big intercultural umbrella.